adhi2k/Arcade-Labs-Solution/README.md

 ---

 ## Usage
-1. Navigate to a supported Arcade Labs page.
+1. Navigate to any Arcade Labs page sample :(App Engine: Qwik Start - PHP)[https://www.cloudskillsboost.google/course_templates/671/labs/461534].
 2. Activate the extension by clicking on the icon in the Chrome toolbar.
 3. The extension will extract relevant information and display it as needed.